chonton/podman-maven-plugin/README.md

 ## Container-Run Goal

 The [container-run](https://chonton.github.io/podman-maven-plugin/container-run-mojo.html) goal
 binds by default to the **pre-integration-test** phase.
-This goal uses `podman network rm` to create a network, `podman container run` to launch containers, and `podman logs` to capture the containers` output.
+This goal uses `podman network create` to create a network, `podman container run` to launch containers, and `podman logs` to capture the containers` output.

 After launching, the goal will wait for the container to become healthy based upon the `wait` configuration.
 When launching multiple containers, the container ordering is determined by the